Academic Standards

 1. Earned a 2.5 GPA or better in these courses

-2. Earned a grade of C or better in the coursework they have taken since their last regular enrollment at SF State
+2. Not received a grade of C- or below since their last regular enrollment at SF State

 3. Demonstrated they have sufficiently addressed the previous challenges that impacted their academic success and their plan for future success